South Tapanuli Regency: Archaeology

 The Padang Lawas archaeological site is partly located in the regency.
-The site covers approximately 1,500 km² in this regency and in the Padang Lawas and North Padang Lawas regencies.
+The site covers approximately 1,500 km2 in this regency and in the Padang Lawas and North Padang Lawas regencies.

 Wildlife

 The critically endangered Tapanuli orangutan lives in the region.
 It was described as a distinct species in 2017 and represents the first extant species of great ape to be described since the bonobo in 1929.
-Scientists identify new species of great ape, Pongo tapanuliensis or Tapanuli orangutan, but fear its survival is already in doubt as habitat under threat.
+Scientists have identified a new species of great ape, Pongo tapanuliensis or Tapanuli orangutan, but fear its survival is already in doubt as its habitat is under threat.